serenity-bdd/serenity-core/CONTRIBUTING.md

 * [#243 Upgrading typesafe.config from 1.2 to 1.3](serenity-bdd/serenity-core/pull/248)

 ## <a name="how_to_build"></a> How to build
 First of all make sure that your environment is ready to build this module.
 We actively use [Selenium](http://www.seleniumhq.org/) so Chrome, Firefox, Phantomsjs, chromedriver should be available in your PATH.
-Also java shuold be installed on your dev machine.
+Also java should be installed on your dev machine.

 #### Chrome
-To get instructions about installing Chrome use [offical site](https://www.google.com/chrome/).
+To get instructions about installing Chrome use [official site](https://www.google.com/chrome/).
 #### FireFox
-To get instructions about installing FireFox use [offical site](https://www.mozilla.org/en-US/firefox/new/).
+To get instructions about installing FireFox use [official site](https://www.mozilla.org/en-US/firefox/new/).
 It is possible to check if all fine with your installation, run in console
 ```
 firefox